Quasi Contract

 Working in a Quasi-Contract

-In a quasi-contract neither party the contract shows interest in coming into a contract, there are no mutual negotiations or mutual contract between the two parties.
+In a quasi-contract, neither party the contract shows interest in coming into a contract; there are no mutual negotiations or mutual contract between the two parties.
 Under such a contract which is not usually a valid contract both the parties to the contract try to acquire profit by the loss sustained by the other party to the contract.
 The quasi-contract is legally enforceable by law.

 The quasi-contract acts as a remedy to the party who sustained the loss.
-The quasi-contract makes the other party liable to pay the compensation to the party who has sustained loss.
+The quasi-contract makes the other party liable to pay compensation to the party who has sustained loss.

 Elements of a Quasi-Contract: